-"Personal data" is defined as "any information relating to an identified or identifiable natural person" (Article 4).
-A low bar is set for "identifiable" - if the natural person can be identified using " all means reasonably likely to be used " (Recital 26) the information is personal data.
-A name is not necessary either - any identifier will do, such as an identification number, phone number, location data or other factors which may identify that natural person.
+"Personal data" is defined as "any information relating to an identified or identifiable natural person" (Article 5(1) ZVOP-2 in connection with Article 4 GDPR).
+A low bar is set for "identifiable" - meaning a personal identification number; and any other (by law) defined unique identifiers of individuals by means of which it is possible to collect or retrieve personal data from personal data files in which unique identifier are processed; and other similar signs which are used regularly or systematically for linking databases between different controllers or between two or several files within one controller; a name is not necessary - any identifier will do, such as an identification number, phone number, location data or other factors which may identify that natural person (Article 5(2-V.) ZVOP-2).

-Online identifiers are expressly called out in Recital 30, with IP addresses, cookies and RFID tags all listed as examples.
+Online identifiers are expressly called out in Recital 30 GDPR, with IP addresses, cookies and RFID tags all listed as examples.